vawklee/vlee3645-tracker/README.md

 - delete button when in in-depth view
 - making the item list have columns

+## Iteration and implementation
+[insert screenshot comparisons?]

-## Method of approach
+### General method of approach
-1. Worked on creating basic HTML layout
-2. Added CSS gradually to new elements created in HTML
-3. Added JS for the elements bit by bit
+1. Formed a basic HTML layout, containing the sidebar and the form's input and selection options
+2. Added JavaScript to create the action of using the tracking form with a floating action button in the bottom right corner
+3. Using example items added to an array in JS, styled the visuals of each item in the tracking app with CSS
+4. Implemented the use of localstorage in JS to save user's tracked items on the browser
+5. Most of the CSS styling was applied later, along with a responsive mobile version

 ### Creating the pop-up form
 1. Wrote out the HTML for all the form elements
 2. General CSS for spacing of input boxes
 3. Scripted the 'Add book' and 'Cancel' buttons
 4. localstorage and JSON parsing is now working; items are saved on the browser
-5. CSS for the pop up form needs to be updated
+5. CSS for the pop up form was updated; now includes an opaque div for a background blur to accentuate the form's presence on the screen

 ## Testing
 Optimal screen size for viewing: